Why build an online community around “learning from incidents”?

 We can all say we have “made mistakes” and they’ve impacted other people, that’s beside the point - especially from an organizational perspective.
 The point is to ask how it was even possible to “make that mistake” at all.

-This also reminds me of a separate story, in the same organization (perhaps the comment by the senior engineer was foreshadowing this event).
-An incident occurred at 3 AM (when all the bad incidents occur, right?).
+This also reminds me of a separate story, an incident occurred at 3 AM (when all the bad incidents occur, right?).
 I was tasked to lead the investigation of this highly-visible incident after the fact, but a senior engineering leader pulled me aside in the office the morning after and said something along the lines of

 “I don’t know if this incident is all that interesting for you to analyze.”